7 Best Shoes For Walking And Standing All Day in 2025

 We recommend the best models in several categories based on the results of our wear tests and lab tests.

-When we are busy at the RunRepeat shoe lab, we can spend up to 8 hours walking and standing on our feet.
+When we are busy at the RunRepeat shoe lab, we spend hours walking and standing on our feet.
 This is a perfect ground for testing what each walking shoe feels like before we approve it for all-day wear.
 But it is only part of the equation.

-We put each shoe through a series of lab tests and measurements to get the objective numbers on its flexibility, durability, breathability, and more.
-We even cut the shoes with a saw to further measure their stack height, drop, and midsole softness.
+We put each shoe through a series of lab tests and measurements to get the objective numbers on its shock absorption, flexibility, durability, traction, breathability, and more.
+We even cut the shoes with a saw to further measure their stack height and drop.

 Last but not least, we buy every pair of shoes with our own funds to avoid bias towards any brands.